 Once feedback is submitted by the Tester team, it's the designated Ownership team’s Workflow to consider.
 We’ll build on the above’s concepts:

 - Once a Beta Tester submits feedback under the “New” status, Tester Support takes over as Owner

 - Tester Support may submit or place feedback into any of the designated Statuses (New, In Progress, Need More Information, Sent to Jira, and Closed)

-- The Ownership team stays with the Tester Support team, shown by “No Team Change”
+- The Ownership team stays with the Tester Support team, as shown by “No team change”

 - Only the “Sent to Jira” status will send the feedback to Jira